How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Located 30 km from Lisbon, its architecture, monuments, and natural surroundings are so relevant and breathtaking that UNESCO has recognized it as a World Heritage Cultural Landscape.

-It's no wonder that this town has been a source of inspiration for several artists, such as the English poet Lord Byron or the Portuguese painter Almada Negreiros, or has been the setting for major film productions, such as "The Ninth Gate," starring Johnny Depp, or "The House of Spirits," starring Meryl Streep, Jeremy Irons, Glenn Close, Winona Ryder, and Antonio Banderas.
+It's no wonder that this town has been a source of inspiration for several artists, such as the English poet Lord Byron or the Portuguese painter Almada Negreiros, or has been the setting for major film productions.

-To visit Sintra, simply take a train from Rossio Station and return to Lisbon at the end of the day.
-But if you want to make the most of this day trip, rent a car so that you can then visit the other places I'm going to suggest.
+To just visit Sintra, you can simply take a train from Rossio Station right in Lisbon's city center.
+But if you want to make the most of this day trip, rent a car so that you can then visit a few other places that I've suggested.

 Wake up early so you can get to Sintra as soon as possible.
 Car circulation in the historic center is restricted, and parking is limited.
 Going early in the morning increases the chances of finding a good parking spot.